Clustering and Semi-Supervised Classification for Clickstream Data via Mixture Models: Analyses

 \subsection{Simulation 1}

 In the first simulation, we simulated from two groups with infinitesimal generators

+We took sample sizes of $N\in\{50,100,200,400\}$ with clickstream lengths $L$ ranging from 4 to 25 and 25 to 100.
+We also considered two cases with equal proportions, $\pi_1=\pi_2=0.5$ (Simulation 1A) and $\pi_1=0.2, \pi_2=0.8$ (Simulation 1B).
+The purpose of the second case is that, when looking for suspicious behaviour, it is highly likely that there are fewer suspicious users than regular users.

-In this situation, we have large separation in the underlying transition probabilities; however, because the diagonal elements are identical between groups, there is no separation in the average amount of time spent in each category.
-The results for both the discrete and continuous time models are summarized in Table~\ref{tab:Sim1}.
-After fitting the model for $G=1,2,\ldots,5$, we consider the number of times each $G$ was chosen using the BIC as well as the average ARI and the associated standard deviation in brackets.
-For $L$ between 4 and 25 and $N=50$, the discrete model always chooses the correct number of groups.
-However, the continuous time model chooses one too few groups seven times and one too many four times.
-Furthermore, the average ARI was larger for the discrete model, and had less variation than the continuous model.
-This is not surprising because there is large separation in the underlying transition probabilities, and no separation in average time.
-When we increase $L$ and $N$, both models fit one too many groups in a small number of runs; in terms of ARI values, the continuous model actually performs slightly better than the discrete model.
+In these simulations, we have large separation in the underlying transition probabilities; however, because the diagonal elements are identical between groups, there is no separation in the average amount of time spent in each category.
+The results for Simulations 1A and B for both the discrete and continuous time models are summarized in Tables~\ref{tab:Sim1a} and \ref{tab:Sim1b}.
+After fitting the model for $G=1,2,\ldots,5$, we consider the number of times each $G$ was chosen using the BIC as well as the average adjusted Rand index \citep[ARI;][]{hubert85} and the associated standard deviation.
+The ARI compares two different partitions, in our case comparing the true labels and the estimated labels, and has a value of 1 if there is perfect agreement.
+The expected value of the ARI under random class agreement is 0.

+In this case, we see that the results for the continuous and discrete models are almost identical, with only slight variations in the ARI between the two methods.
+The BIC in all cases with low values of $L$, correctly finds two groups for both the continuous and discrete models.
+When $L$ is increased, there is a very slight chance of overfitting the number of groups.
+It is interesting to note that a higher sample size does not affect the classification performance as much as a longer length of the clickstream.
+Finally, very little difference is seen when changing the mixing proportions.
+The similar results between the discrete and continuous time models illustrate the ability of the continuous time model to effectively detect group structure based solely on differences in transition probabilities.